GabrielMoreau/winsoft-main/vscode/README.md

-# VSCode - Source-code editor
+# VSCode - Microsoft Source-code editor

 Visual Studio Code (VS Code) is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.